neuromodulation/py_neuromodulation/docs/source/contributing.rst

     uv venv

-Depending on your operating system, activate the rye virtual environment:
+Depending on your operating system, activate the python virtual environment:

 ::